World Achva Association

-World Achva Association (אחווה) is an Orthodox Jewish secret society, which was founded in 1895 and aims to mutual assistance and real existence of the Mitzvah "Love your neighbor as yourself".
+The World Achva Association (אחווה) is an Orthodox Jewish secret society, which was founded in 1895 and aims to mutual assistance and real existence of the Mitzvah "Love your neighbor as yourself".

 The world head bureau is located in Jerusalem from the association establishment to the present.

 Establishment and goals

 First Bureau of the Association was founded in Jerusalem to unify with Israel, develop the education, improve the morals of the people and help the needy.
 Among other things, requested the Association to help friends, called "Brothers," on the one hand they are very moral but on the other financially weak.
 Help included assistance in finding jobs, and providing credit.

 Fraternity brothers are divided into four different levels, ranging from 'trainees' are "following siblings learn the theory of brotherhood" to 'educate' they "There are those who go to the fraternity of complete self-forgetfulness.
 They have no calculates interest on themselves when they give their hands brotherhood, not later, not any time any day, but always they feel only the second and always are willing to give themselves and dedicate themselves for the other. few are unique individuals but this fraternity Hasmonean. role of these brotherhood serve as a symbol to others and play are without intention special role of educators".